 Publisher and Founder

 After twenty years of publishing at Andre Deutsch, Random House and HarperCollins, Hannah founded September.
 She specialises in a creative approach to shaping books with debut authors, brands and personalities.
 She has published multiple top ten bestsellers across memoir, media, sport, history and led many start-up projects: from fiction lists to apps.
 She is also the author of two well-received novels, The Sun Road and Julianna Kiss, and a winner of a Betty Trask Award for first novels.
 Starting an independent publisher was a natural extension of a life-long, escapist pleasure in buying, reading and – above all – sharing good books. @septemberbooks

-With September from the beginning, Charlotte is a respected structural editor and copyeditor, although she works across all areas of the company.
-She began her book publishing life at The Women’s Press in 1994 and went on to become editorial director at Ebury Publishing, where she commissioned and edited over twenty Sunday Times bestsellers.
-Working remotely with September has allowed Charlotte to move back to Cumbria, and she would love to hear from writers and creatives based in the north of the country. @walkingbryn
+With September from the beginning, Charlotte is a respected commissioning and managing editor, although she works across all areas of the company.
+She began her book publishing life at The Women’s Press in 1994 and went on to become editorial director at Ebury Publishing.
+Working remotely with September has allowed Charlotte to move back to Cumbria, and she would particularly love to hear from writers and creatives based in the north of the country. @wordsandwoofs

 Sue has worked in books and arts publicity for over fifteen years.
 At Random House, Sue was publicity director across four imprints, Chatto & Windus, Harvill Secker, Square Peg and Yellow Jersey Press.
 She left in January 2013 to co-founded PR Collective.
 Since then she has worked with a variety of publishers on individual book campaigns on a wide range of high profile projects.
 Authors she has worked with include Julian Barnes, Ian McEwan, AS Byatt, Clive Stafford Smith, Toni Morrison, Nigella Lawson and Martin Amis. @SueA1001